 The tradition of quilt-making holds a significant place in American culture and has special resonance in African American communities as witnessed in the quilts by the Gee’s Bend — a small, insulated African American community in Alabama — that has produced hundreds of quilts from the 19th century to the present.
 That tradition has been upheld by contemporary artists today, such as Faith Ringgold, Sam Gilliam and Biggers.

 Sanford Biggers: Codeswitch is a joint collaboration between The Bronx Museum of the Arts and Rivers Institute for Contemporary Art & Thought, New Orleans, overseen by Sergio Bessa (Bronx Museum Curator) and Andrea Andersson, (Founding Director and Chief Curator, Rivers Institute).
-After closing at The Bronx Museum of the Arts on January 24, 2021, Sanford Biggers: Codeswitch will be on view at the California African American Museum in Los Angeles from March 26 to September 12, 2021.
-It will then travel to the Contemporary Art Center in New Orleans from October 20, 2021 to January 23, 2022.
+After closing at The Bronx Museum of the Arts on April 4, 2021, Sanford Biggers: Codeswitch will travel to the California African American Museum (CAAM) in Los Angeles, where it will open in coordination with Frieze Los Angles on July 28, 2021 and will close on February 6, 2022.

 The catalog, co-published with Yale University Press, features essays by the curators Sergio Bessa and Andrea Andersson along with guest writers, documenting the entire series of quilts produced by the artist.
 The book includes a forward by Gregory Tate and a 20-page graphic work by John Jennings in collaboration with David Brame and Esperanza Bey.